1. Introduction

 operations in parallel.
 This is utilized in the reference implementation [Schultke1] ofxor

-computes the bitwise inclusive parity for each bit ofclmul ( x , -1 )
+computes the bitwise inclusive parity for each bit ofclmul ( x , -1u )

 and the bits to its right.x

-Carry-less multiplication is of such great utility that there is widespread hardware support, some of it dating back more than a decade.
+Carry-less multiplication is of such great utility that there is widespread hardware support, some dating back more than a decade.
+See below for motivating examples.

 The parity of an integer